zolefray/zolefray/README.md

 If you want to learn how to NOT write your code, then look no further.
-Not even god can understand what the fuck I'm writing.
+Not even god can understand my code.